Position

 1. Complete a high school diploma or GED.

-2. Enroll in a postsecondary program for Optometric Assisting.
+2. Enroll in a training program for optometry assisting.

-4. Consider getting certified through a recognized organization.
+4. Consider getting certified for better job prospects.

 How long does it take to become a Optometric Assistant?

 Students learn about eye anatomy, patient care, and how to use optometric equipment.
 Some programs include an internship.
 This gives students real-world experience.
 Completing a program leads to a certificate or diploma.
 This credential makes graduates ready to start their careers.
-Many choose to continue their education for more advanced roles.
+Many find jobs soon after finishing their training.

 Optometric Assistant Job Description Sample